MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-and-Kerala-Flood-Cess-on-Sales.md

 ---
 # GST and Kerala Flood Cess on Sales Transaction

+> [!IMPORTANT]
+> As Kerala Flood CESS (KFC) is no longer applicable, the content in this article is no longer needed.
+We will remove this article July 1, 2023.

 Kerala Flood CESS (KFC) is applicable on all intra-state supplies of goods and/or services, made by taxable person to an unregistered person i.e. B2C supplies.
 Kerala Flood CESS is required to be shown separately on the invoice.